1992 World Series: Game 3

 Duane Ward replaced Guzman for the top of the ninth and gave up a single to Bream.
-The sequence of events that followed resulted in something that had not occurred in a World Series in seven years.
-Bream was a notoriously slow baserunner throughout his career, and Braves manager Bobby Cox would often call for a pinch runner late in games for the veteran first baseman.
-At this time, Cox’s go-to was a young Brian Hunter, who had more speed and could be called upon to steal if necessary.

-Ward then faced shortstop Jeff Blauser and worked the count to an even 2-2.
-Cox then called for a steal, and on the next pitch Hunter took off.
-Blauser began to swing at the pitch and tried to check it as Pat Borders tried to catch Hunter stealing.
-Shortstop Manuel Lee fielded the throw and tagged out Hunter, then jumped up and told Borders to ask home plate umpire Joe West for an appeal of Blauser’s swing.
-First base umpire Dan Morrison ruled that Blauser had swung, giving Ward the strikeout and the second out of the inning.
+The sequence of events that followed resulted in something that had not occurred in the World Series in seven years.
+Bream was a notoriously slow baserunner, and Braves manager Bobby Cox often replaced him with a pinch runner late in games.
+Cox put in Brian Hunter to run.
+Ward then faced shortstop Jeff Blauser.
+On a 2–2 count, Cox called for a hit-and-run.
+Blauser tried to check his swing as Blue Jays catcher Pat Borders threw down to second, where Manuel Lee tagged out Hunter.
+Lee then pointed to first base to get Borders to check for an appeal on Blauser's check swing.
+Umpire Dan Morrison ruled that Blauser swung at the pitch, resulting in a strikeout.

-The call infuriated Cox, who was already frustrated with West’s strike zone behind the plate.
-In his anger, Cox picked up a nearby batting helmet and forcefully threw it down to the floor of the dugout.
-The helmet bounced off of the dugout floor and rolled onto the playing field, where West spotted it and ejected Cox from the game.
-It was the first time since Whitey Herzog in 1985 that a manager had been ejected from any World Series game.
-The inning ended without further incident as Ward struck out Damon Berryhill for the final out.
+Seconds later, home plate umpire Joe West noticed that a batting helmet had made its way onto the field from inside the Atlanta dugout.
+Out of frustration over West's pitch calls, Cox had picked up the helmet and slammed it on concrete floor of the dugout, from where it bounced onto the field; Cox came out and argued with West for more than a minute before he was eventually ejected.
+The next day, Cox complained about other balls and strikes calls during Game 2.
+The last time a manager was ejected from a World Series game was Whitey Herzog in 1985.
+Smith emerged from the dugout to argue as well, believing that he had also been ejected, but he remained in the game.

-Avery started the bottom of the ninth for the Braves and gave up a single to Roberto Alomar.
-Acting manager Jimy Williams (usually the team's third base coach) pulled Avery from the game and brought in hard-throwing Mark Wohlers to face Carter, a right-handed batter.
-CBS announcer Tim McCarver questioned the strategy, as Alomar was a threat to steal a base and Avery, as a left-handed pitcher, had a quicker pickoff move than the right-handed Wohlers.
-With Carter facing a 2-0 pitch, Alomar took off for second and beat Berryhill’s throw.
-The pitch did not find the strike zone, and with Wohlers now behind 3-0 to Carter he decided to put him on intentionally.
+Avery gave up a single to Roberto Alomar to lead off the bottom of the ninth.
+Acting manager Jimy Williams, Atlanta's third base coach, pulled Avery from the game and brought in hard-throwing Mark Wohlers to face Carter.
+CBS announcer Tim McCarver questioned the strategy, because Alomar was a threat to steal a base and the left-handed Avery had a quicker pickoff move than the right-handed Wohlers.
+On a 2–0 pitch, Alomar stole second.
+Wohler's pitch was a ball.
+Down 3–0, the Braves intentionally walked Carter.
+The cleanup hitter Dave Winfield was the next batter, but Gaston did not let him swing away.
+Winfield dropped down a sacrifice bunt, advancing the winning run to third with one out.

-Dave Winfield was the next batter and the double play possibility existed.
-However, Cito Gaston had told the veteran slugger that if Alomar and Carter had gotten on base ahead of him, he was going to call for a sacrifice bunt to move then into scoring position.
-This indeed proved the case, as Winfield dropped down a bunt that advanced the winning run to third with one out.